70 Useful Davinci Resolve Keyboard Shortcuts for Every DaVinci User

 • Add Marker: M

-Adding or Changing Keyboard Shortcuts in DaVinci Resolve
+Adding Keyboard Shortcuts in DaVinci Resolve

 Step 1: Select “Keyboard Customization” from the “DaVinci Resolve” option in your menu bar.

-To use a replica keyboard layout:
+To use and benefit from a replica keyboard layout, follow the given steps:

-Step 1: Select the dropdown menu on the top right hand side of the window to utilise a replica keyboard layout, and it should state “DaVinci Resolve” by default.
+Step 1: Select the dropdown menu on the top right hand side of the window to utilize a replica keyboard layout, and it should state “DaVinci Resolve” by default.
 The menu should also display several other options from Adobe Premiere Pro and Avid Media Composer.

 Step 1: Find the command or tool you wish to give by scrolling through the list of commands or searching for it using the search box.